kitrath/five-day-forecast/README.md

 **Visit the application here**: [https://kitrath.github.io/five-day-forecast/](https://kitrath.github.io/five-day-forecast/)

 ## Usage
 Input the name of a city and press the search button.
 You will receive the current weather forecast in a card below the search area.
 You will also receive the forecast for each of the next five days.
-Forecasts for cities you have searched are saved in your browser's local storage for three hours.
+Forecasts for cities you have searched are saved in your browser's local storage.
 Click on the button with the name of a city you have previously searched to see its weather forecast again.

 ## Screenshot
 <p align="center"><img src="./screen.png" width="400px" /></p>